apache/druid/docs/content/Tutorial:-A-First-Look-at-Druid.md

 Select "wikipedia".

+Note that the first time you start the example, it may take some extra time due to its fetching various dependencies.
 Once the node starts up you will see a bunch of logs about setting up properties and connecting to the data source.
 If everything was successful, you should see messages of the form shown below.

 ```
 2013-09-04 19:33:11,922 INFO [main] org.eclipse.jetty.server.AbstractConnector - Started SelectChannelConnector@0.0.0.0:8083